rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/structure.md

 # Scene Generation System

+## Course Structure
+- The course consists of 3 main objectives
+- Each objective contains 3 lessons
+- Each lesson includes 3 video scenes

 ## Overview
 This document outlines the structure and strategy for generating 15 video scenes, each containing 4 key sections:
 1. Intro Talking Head